There is no doubt you want to reach your goals.

 A lot of tasks can be outsourced these days.

-For example, being in a digital type of work, I got to say there are a number of tasks that can be delegated – starting from creating a website, SEO, marketing, social media management, various graphic design services, while there are also many types of virtual assistants and even blog post copywriters.
+For example, being in a digital type of work, I have to say there are a number of tasks that can be delegated – starting from creating a website, SEO, marketing, social media management, various graphic design services, while there are also many types of virtual assistants and even blog post copywriters.

 You could now say, “that’s great, but my goal is to lose weight, and that’s not something other people can do instead of me”.